xavidop/alexa-entities/README.md

 ![image](/img/knowledge_graph.jpeg)

 So let's go back to our example, the `AMAZON.Actor` one.
-Imagine that we have an slot called `actor` with that built-in type.
+Imagine that we have a slot called `actor` with that built-in type.
 When we request information of an actor and that actor is matched with the intent and also that actor exists on the Alexa Knowledge graph, we will get an URL to fetch its data.

 But, where can we find that URL? where is it located within the request?
 This is what Alexa calls **Slot Resolution**.
 The Slot Resolution is the way that Alexa tells you, as a developer that a slot has successfully matched and which is the authority that resolved the value of that slot.
-For instance a slot can be resolved by these 3 authorities ways:
+For instance, a slot can be resolved by these 3 authorities ways:
 1. As a **Custom value**.
-For example a custom actor that we added manually.
+For example, a custom actor that we added manually.
 2. As a **Dynamic entity**.
 The custom values that we can add programmatically.
 3. As an **Alexa Entity**.
 When the actor exists in the Alexa Knowledge Graph.